By Judi Lynch

 What really overwhelms us in various situations is that we tend to fear that the outcome of our efforts won’t be the way we want it.

-And this is the major cause for how…Continue
+And this is the major cause for how we shoot ourselves in the foot.

 Positivity has more influence than you may think.
 If you’re looking to foster positive adjustments in your life, then you need to discover exactly how to harness the right kind of energy.
 These actions may help you do so.
 You no longer have to tolerate life results that are mediocre and that don’t make you happy.